Why Eyebrow Twitching Happens Explained

 Depending on the exact cause, your healthcare provider may recommend antibiotics, surgery, or other treatments.

-You should contact your optometrist or ophthalmologist as soon as possible if you have an eye injury.
+Contact your optometrist or ophthalmologist as soon as possible if you experience an eye injury.

 Mobi Doctor offers online urgent care.